• Skip to primary navigation

 • Transfer points from Amex, Citi, Capital One, and Marriott to Avianca LifeMiles.

-ProTip: Flexible points give you options and access to different airline partners and there are so many travel rewards credit cards available to earn these points like…
+ProTip: Flexible points give you options and access to different airline partners.
+Compare the many travel rewards credit cards available to earn these points like…

 Use Virgin Atlantic Miles to fly on Delta.